stephenmcd/django-postgres-fuzzycount/README.rst

     BigData.objects.filter(id__gt=9000).count()  # Doesn't use fuzzycount

-The ``fuzzycount.FuzzyCountManager`` also checks the database engine being used, and only applies the approximate count query when for PostgreSQL, so other database backends can be used and will behave as usual (for varying definitions of `usual`, depending on the database :-).
+The ``fuzzycount.FuzzyCountManager`` also checks the database engine being used, and only applies the approximate count query when using PostgreSQL, so other database backends can be used and will behave as usual (for varying definitions of `usual`, depending on the database :-).